habinresearch/lazor-game-solver/README.md

 A program that will automatically find solutions to the "Lazors" game.

-## Solve bffs by running the following in the project folder
+## Solve bffs by running the following in the root folder

 python main.py path/to/bff